Jadson (footballer, born August 1991)

-Jadson de Brito Lima (born 22 August 1991), simply known as Jadson, is a Brazilian footballer who plays for Portuguesa as a midfielder.
+Jadson de Brito Lima (born 22 August 1991), simply known as Jadson, is a Brazilian retired footballer who played as a midfielder.

 Career

 Jadson de Brito Lima, arrived at the basic categories of Corinthians in 2006.
 The player participated in the successful campaign of the junior team during the Copa São Paulo de 2009.
 The midfielder rose to the professional team for Mano Menezes at the end of May 2009.